Chippewa County centenarian continues to love life on the family farm

 NEW AUBURN — Few people living can tell the stories of the rocky, rolling farm fields and woods west of New Auburn quite as vividly, or with as much firsthand knowledge, as Verna Klemish.

-Klemish, who celebrated her 100th birthday in February surrounded by family and friends, grew up in the hills, farmed and taught school here and still lives independently on the small farm now run by her son, Randy, and his son, Joe, 29 — the fifth generation to farm there.
+Klemish, who celebrated her 100th birthday in February surrounded by family and friends, grew up in these hills, farmed and taught school here and still lives independently on the small farm now run by her son, Randy, and his son, Joe, 29 — the fifth generation to farm here.

 Klemish has lived through 18 presidencies.
 She remembers life with no electricity and carrying lanterns to the barn to milk cows by hand.
 With no milk trucks at the time, milk was stored in cans for delivery by truck to local creameries.